SOUTHEAST CHINA TOUR: DETAILED ITINERARY

 Southeast China: Day 2 Northern Guangdong is one of the last reliable places to see the beautiful but fast declining and endangered Silver Oriole.
 We should see a number of these lovely creatures during our visit, at a site we pioneered on the Birdquest South China Expedition in spring 2019.

-Whilst in the area we should also find the endemic Grey-sided Scimitar Babbler and the near-endemic and spectacular Fork-tailed Sunbird, whilst other new species may well include Rufous Woodpecker, Large Woodshrike, Scarlet Minivet, Hair-crested Drongo and Common Tailorbird.
+The migratory Fairy Pitta should have arrived in the area by the time of our visit and we will make an effort to get good views of this splendid creature.
+We should also find the endemic Grey-sided Scimitar Babbler and the near-endemic and spectacular Fork-tailed Sunbird, whilst other new species may well include Rufous Woodpecker, Large Woodshrike, Scarlet Minivet, Hair-crested Drongo and Common Tailorbird.

 Southeast China: Day 3 Today we will drive northwestwards to Emeifeng in Fujian province for a four nights stay.
 We will arrive in time for some initial exploration.